XRPLF/xrpl-dev-portal/content/concepts/xrpl-servers/the-clio-server.md

 Clio stores validated historical ledger and transaction data in a space efficient format, using up to 4 times less space than `rippled`.
 Clio uses Cassandra or ScyllaDB, allowing for scalable read throughput.
 Multiple Clio servers can share access to the same dataset, thereby enabling you to build a highly available cluster of Clio servers without the need for redundant data storage or computation.

-Clio requires access to a `rippled` server and the `rippled` need not be running on the same machine as Clio.
+Clio requires access to a `rippled` server, which can run on the same machine as Clio or separately.

-While Clio offers the complete `rippled` API, by default, it only returns validated data.
-For any requests that require access to the P2P network, Clio automatically forwards the request to the `rippled` server on the P2P network and passes the response back to the requestor.
+While Clio offers the complete [HTTP / WebSocket APIs](http-websocket-apis.html), by default, it only returns validated data.
+For any requests that require access to the P2P network, Clio automatically forwards the request to the `rippled` server on the P2P network and passes the response back.

 ## Why Should I Run a Clio Server?